 Admission to the combined option is more selective and is considered a "honors" path for high-performing University of Florida students.
 Meeting the minimum requirements does not guarantee admission.

 Combined Specific Requirements

-- 3.2 cumulative UF GPA at time of application (listed on top of UF transcript).
+- 3.2 cumulative UF GPA (listed on top of UF transcript).

 - Completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.

 - Students who major in a business subject (general business, finance, marketing, etc.) MUST complete all seven tracking courses before beginning the program.

 - Completion of FIN3403 Business Finance and MAR3023 Principles of Marketing before beginning the program (strongly preferred).

 |Start term||Complete file deadline (tests must be taken on or before the deadline)||Applicant can expect response by:|